 Choosing a place to live is difficult.
 There are many factors to consider, so the choice can become overwhelming, especially as the shift to remote work means that many people aren't tied to a specific location for their jobs.
 You'll need to consider the weather, cost of living, schools, and job opportunities.
 Then you'll need to think about whether you prefer to live in a city, town, or suburb, and what types of local amenities and activities are important to you.

 Philadelphia's Main Line suburbs offer access to the city's jobs, arts, history, shopping, and other amenities.
 The Main Line is a vibrant, upscale region full of beautiful historic homes and grand mansions.
 Each of the Main Line's towns has its own character, but many have walkable town centers with an excellent selection of shops, restaurants, and entertainment.
 The area is also full of lush parks and green spaces.
 If you're looking for a new place to call home, here are the top reasons you should consider the Main Line

 The Main Line offers the space and quiet of suburban life while simultaneously providing easy access to Center City Philadelphia.
 If you enjoy having a lawn and a driveway as well as access to city amenities, the Main Line is a great choice.

 service.
 This makes a daily commute, or an evening of dinner out and a theater performance, quite simple.
 The different Main Line towns each have a different character, but many have walkable town centers and a nice selection of local businesses and restaurants.
 This means you don't need to go into Center City for an enjoyable shopping trip or night out.

 Southeastern Pennsylvania is also close to a number of popular destinations.
 The area is within a two-hour drive of the Pocono Mountains, the Jersey shore, and New York City.
 This makes frequent ski trips in the winter or beach trips in the summer a possibility for Main Line residents.
 New York, Boston, and Washington, D.C. are all connected to Philadelphia by Amtrak train service, making visits to these cities easy.
 The location also comes with four distinct seasons.
 Those who like the variety of flowering trees in the spring and occasional snow in the winter will enjoy the area.

 While the city is best known for casual favorites like cheesesteaks and soft pretzels, Philadelphia is also home to a wide selection of world-class restaurants.
 For Main Line residents, a short train ride into Center City makes an evening out especially convenient.
-Philadelphia has had more than 30 restaurants recognized by the James Beard Foundation.
+Philadelphia has had more than 30 restaurants recognized by the James Beard Foundation

 .
 Many of Philadelphia's restaurants are BYOB, which can allow residents to enjoy fine dining without paying a restaurant markup for drinks.